joycehan/strikingly-interview-test-instructions/README.md

 ## Our Expectations
 Through this programming test, you should be able to demostrate:

-* Good understanding on the programming language you are good at.
+* Good understanding on the programming language you are good at
 * Code quality and maintainability
 * Good programming practices
 * Fully tested